+Qualifications.
 Applicants should have a PhD and/or MD in neuroscience, physiology or related fields.
-Applicants who anticipate to defend their thesis in the near future are encouraged to apply.
+Applicants who anticipate to defend their thesis in the near future are also encouraged to apply.
 We are seeking individuals with a demonstrated record of careful experimental methods, high-quality publications, excellent written and communication skills and an ability to design and perform research in an independent manner.
 Several NIH training programs are also available through the institution to qualified candidates.
-Experience in whole-cell patch clamp electrophysiology and whole animal neurophysiology is preferred but not required and training is provided.
+Experience in whole-cell patch clamp electrophysiology and whole animal neurophysiology is preferred but not required.
+Underrepresented minorities are highly encouraged to apply.

 Salary is commensurate with experience and accomplishments starting at NIH pay scale.
 Additional information regarding our laboratory and scientific interests are at https://physiology.uthscsa.edu/team-member/carie-r-boychuk-ph-d/ and our Department within UT Health San Antonio at physiology.uthscsa.edu.